John Lewis broadband help, issues and complaints

 Reposition your router

 Wireless signals can be interfered with or even blocked by solid objects such as thick doors, walls or even piles of books.
 Try moving your broadband router around the room.
-If this doesn't help with a strong signal in other rooms, you might want to get a wifi booster (also known as 'Range Extender').
+If this doesn't help with a strong signal in other rooms, you might want to get a wifi booster (also known as a wifi range extender).

 Unplug and restart